rjosih/Calculator/README.md

 `\n + text

-when Console.WriteLine()'s output will be
+when Console.Write()'s output will be

 text + text + text